webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </syntaxhighlight>

 The '''transform''' attribute's '''translate()''' function provides a more flexible way to reposition objects referenced via '''use'''.
-This moves it to the left along the ''x'' axis, and not at all along the ''y'' axis:
+It uses relative measurements to move it to the left along the ''x'' axis, and not at all along the ''y'' axis:

 <syntaxhighlight lang="xml">
 <use xlink:href="#eyeball" id="eyeballLeft" transform="translate(-20,0)"/>